-Inverted with Doctor Who where The Nth Doctor regeneration arrangement means that the leads can have contracts shorter than the series but then when we know that the current actors contract is up, we know that at the end of the next season the Doctor is going to regenerate into something new.
-David Tennant's departure was arranged a couple of years before it occurred such that more time was spent before it happened on focusing on the new actor.
+Inverted where The Nth Doctor regeneration arrangement means that the leads can have contracts shorter than the series, but you know that the current actor's contract is up at the end of the next season, the Doctor is going to regenerate into something new.
+David Tennant's departure was arranged a couple of years before it occurred in such away that before it happened a lot of time was spent focusing on the new actor.

 For this reason, when David Tennant allegedly starts to regenerate for the cliffhanger ending of "The Stolen Earth," it's clear he won't actually change, since news of an upcoming regeneration has never been successfully kept secret.

 The Myth Arc in series 6 revolves around The Doctor suffering permanent death.
 Despite his murder and the cremation of the body being shown onscreen, the knowledge the a new series has been commissioned, with Matt Smith no less, somewhat lessens the impact.
 Indeed, in "The Wedding of River Song", he fakes his death by controlling a Teselecta robot.

 Captain Jack in Torchwood cannot die.
 Ever.
 Not even if he gets blown up.
 Sometimes they try to make it look like he's been Killed Off for Real, but it's always pretty obvious that he's coming back.